This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Predicting Job Market Outcomes

 \subsection{Random Forest}

-In order to explore nonlinear relationships and interactions, I estimate a random forest classifier with the baseline outcome as target and the same predictor variables.\footnote{See \citet{Athey_Imbens_2019} for details on random forests.} The main hyper-parameters are set based on 5-fold cross-validation.\footnote{Table~\ref{tabl_RF_hyper} in the appendix presents the hyper-parameter values.
+Exactly how predictive of success are the contents of RLs?
+In order to explore this issue, I estimate a random forest classifier with the baseline outcome as target.
+Besides average RL sentiment and sentiment dispersion, I include all the control variables as predictors.\footnote{See \citet{Athey_Imbens_2019} for details on random forests.} The main hyper-parameters are set based on 5-fold cross-validation.\footnote{Table~\ref{tabl_RF_hyper} in the appendix presents the hyper-parameter values.
 As usual, the training of each decision tree is based on a different sample bootstrap and a random subset of the predictors.
-I apply inverse probability weighting to address the imbalance in the outcome variable.} The random forest is trained on the complete applications sub-sample.
+I apply inverse probability weighting to address the imbalance in the outcome variable.} The random forest is trained on the `complete applications' sub-sample.

-One advantage of random forests is that they provide an easy way to assess the predictive performance of the model without the need to set aside a holdout sample.
-Specifically, it is possible to evaluate each tree in the forest by assessing its predictive performance for the sample elements that were not included in the bootstrap sample used to train the tree.
+Random forests provide an easy way to assess the predictive performance of the model without the need to set aside a holdout sample.
+Specifically, it is possible to evaluate each tree in the forest by assessing its predictive performance on the sample elements that were not included in the bootstrap sample used to train the tree.
 This is referred to as `out-of-bag' (OOB) performance.

 Table~\ref{tabl_rf_oob} presents the OOB performance metrics for the prediction of the baseline outcome.
 Clearly, predicting job market outcomes is much harder than predicting text meta-data.
 Regardless, the overall accuracy score of 0.68 is not horrible for a random forest trained on 553 examples.